How Does Red Light Reach the Brain? Understanding Light Penetration and Delivery Methods

 Common Questions About Red Light and Brain Function

+Can red light really reach the brain?
 Yes.
 Clinical studies show red light therapy can reach the brain to a depth of several millimetres—enough to activate cortex of the brain in relevant areas.

+What kind of light is used?
 Most commonly, 810 nm light or 980 nm light, part of the near-infrared photonic energy spectrum.
 These are safe, non-invasive, and widely used in brain research.

+Does it replace other therapies?
 Not at all.
 It can complement rehabilitation, cognitive therapy, or physical therapy—but not replace them.

 Learn More or Book a Red Light Trial